Invoiced/api/source/includes/_subscription_billing.md

 # Subscription Billing

 Subscriptions allow you to set up recurring billing for your customers.
 Creating a Subscription will bill a customer according to a given Plan.
-Addons let you bill for additonal catalog items that get added onto the base plan price.
+Addons let you bill for additonal line items that get added onto the base plan price.
+An addon can be another plan that must have the same billing interval as the subscription's primary plan.

 Subscriptions can have a fixed or infinite duration.
 Setting the `cycles` property will end the subscription after a fixed number of billing cycles.
 Otherwise, the subscription must be canceled in order to be stopped.